AndrewBavuels/Car-Fuel-Consumption-Part-I/README.md

 ```
 ## **6. Next steps 💡**

 #### Predictions

 - Do you have any hypothesis?
 - Can you make any kind of prediction: regression and/or classification?

-#### Storytelling

-- What metrics are you obtaining?
-- Explain your conclusions
-- Shape your new data and conclusions in such a way that is appealing to the listener and tells a story

-### Extra:
-#### Enrich your dataset
+#### Enriching the dataset

-- Add value: obtain related data by web scraping or with APIs.
+- Obtain related data by web scraping or with APIs.

 #### Database

 - Load the processed information into a database

-***
-- Automate the connection with new data in the reporting system
-- Integrate other data formats such as MySQL, PostgreSQL, JSON, XML

 ###  **Contact info📧**
 For further information, reach me at andres.buelvas.diago.01@gmail.com